-Born and raised in Sharjah, Ahmed graduated from Zayed University with a B.A.
+An Emirati born and raised in Sharjah, I graduated from Zayed University with a B.A.
 (Hons) in international studies.
-After interning with the United Nations World Food Programme and studying cultural anthropology at Rutgers University as a Fulbright fellow, he enrolled at Princeton University to pursue a doctorate in the Department of Near Eastern Studies.
+After studying cultural anthropology at Rutgers University as a Fulbright fellow, I enrolled at Princeton University to pursue a Ph.D. in the Department of Near Eastern Studies.

 Papers and Presentations

-- “Exploring the Hinterlands of the Indian Ocean: The Baloch in Colonial Expeditions to Australia and Africa,” American Historical Association Annual Meeting, New York, January 2020.
+2020 “Exploring the Hinterlands of the Indian Ocean: The Baloch in Colonial Expeditions to Australia and Africa,” American Historical Association Annual Meeting, New York

-- “Redefining Indian Ocean World Mobilities in Nationalist Times,” Arab Nationalism and its Legacy in the Gulf States Workshop, co-organizer and presenter, Transregional Institute (TRI), Princeton University, November 2019.
+2019 “Redefining Indian Ocean Mobilities in Nationalist Times,” Arab Nationalism and its Legacy in the Gulf States Workshop, co-organizer and presenter, Transregional Institute (TRI), Princeton University

-- “Making Time Liquid: Inscribing Legal Rights in the Omani Environment,” Ordering the Anthropocene: Law & the Environment in the Indian Ocean World Workshop, Drexel University, Philadelphia, October 2019.
+2019 “Making Time Liquid: Inscribing Legal Rights in the Omani Environment,” Ordering the Anthropocene: Law & the Environment in the Indian Ocean World Workshop, Drexel University, Philadelphia

-- “Poetic Fieldnotes in the Battlefield: The Contours of Persianate Literary Culture in Balochistan through Nūrānī's Jang-nāma (1764),” Symposia Iranica’s Fourth Biennial Conference on Iranian Studies, University of St Andrews, U.K., April 2019.
+2019 “Poetic Fieldnotes in the Battlefield: The Contours of Persianate Literary Culture in Balochistan through Nūrānī's Jang-nāma (1764),” Symposia Iranica’s Fourth Biennial Conference on Iranian Studies, University of St Andrews, U.K.

-- “Belonging Across the Omani Sea: De-Soldiering Baloch History in the Arabian Peninsula.”
-Middle East Studies Association (MESA) Annual Meeting, San Antonio, Texas, November 2018.
+2018 “Belonging Across the Omani Sea: De-soldiering Baloch History in the Arabian Peninsula,” Without Boundaries: The Global Middle East Then and Now, Middle East Studies Association Annual Meeting, San Antonio, T.X.

-- “The Production of Tsunamic Memory: The 1945 Makran Tsunami in the Omani Sea.”
-Our World of Water: Histories of the Hydrosphere Conference, Georgetown University, Washington DC, November 2017.
+2017 “The Production of Tsunamic Memory: The 1945 Makran Tsunami in the Omani Sea,” Our World of Water: Histories of the Hydrosphere Conference, Georgetown University, Washington, DC